 You only need to submit a questionnaire if you are applying for language modules with the following codes: FLTU or non-beginners ARAB, EAST, FREN, GERM, ITAL, SLAV or SPPO.

 6. Reference (fee-paying applicants only)

 You need to submit an academic reference.
 This can be from any lecturer or professor who has taught you at your home institution.
 We will only contact your referee if we need to clarify anything about your application.

 7. Portfolio of work for Performance Music applicants

-If you major in Music and want to take performance modules you must submit a portfolio of your playing or singing.
-It should be at least 10 minutes long and include contrasting examples if possible.
+If you major in Music and want to take performance modules, you must submit a portfolio of you playing or singing.
+Please refer to our academic subject requirements page for information on what to include in your portfolio.

-You can submit your portfolio via the online application form, email your portfolio to email@example.com, or put your portfolio on a CD and post it to the Study Abroad Office.
+You can submit your portfolio via the online application form or email it to the relevant Study Abroad Co-ordinator.

 8. Portfolio of work for Fine Art and Design applicants